Learn more here about getting a certificate of rehabilitation and pardon in California under Penal Code 4852 with the team at the Simmrin Law Group.

 The state of California allows individuals to apply for a certificate of rehabilitation or a pardon.
-Penal Code 4852 details the procedure for handling these types of requests.
+Penal Code § 4852 details the procedure for handling these types of requests.
 Certificates of rehabilitation (COR) can allow people to get certain licenses or even to avoid registering as a sex offender.

 A pardon can restore civil rights to convicted individuals.
 The Simmrin Law Group can help you learn more about PC 4852 and how to apply for a COR and a pardon.
-Get additional information by calling (310) 997-4688.

-Certificates of Rehabilitation
+What Are Certificates of Rehabilitation?

 A COR is an official decree that an individual has been rehabilitated after committing a criminal act.
 This certificate is often useful for individuals who want to acquire a professional license or who want certain jobs.